Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

 {% endhighlight %}

 As you can see, there are various sections in CloudFormation templates which we can make use of.
-All these CloudFormation template sections are optional apart from "resources".
+All these CloudFormation template sections are optional apart from `Resources`.
 In the example template we did earlier, we used the resources section to specify which resource we would like to provision, i.e., S3 bucket.
 Let's dive more into these sections individually.

 ### AWSTemplateFormatVersion

-The AWSTemplateFormatVersion section identifies the capabilities of a template.
-As of this writing, the latest template format version is `“2010-09-09”`.
+The `AWSTemplateFormatVersion` section identifies the capabilities of a template.
+As of this writing, the latest template format version is `2010-09-09`.
 Following is an example of a YAML snippet for AWSTemplateFormatVersion.

 {% highlight yaml %}AWSTemplateFormatVersion: "2010-09-09" {% endhighlight %}

 ### Description

-The description section is using to include comments about your template, as shown below.
+The `Description` section is using to include comments about your template, as shown below.

 {% highlight yaml %}Description: >
   This is a